iSaluki/phhs6/content/privacy.md

 DNS records are created and managed via [Cloudflare](https://cloudflare.com) and we do use Cloudflare as a proxy for this service.

-{{< htmlsnippet "layouts/partials/donate.html" >}}

-**I am open to any questions or discussions regarding this policy and any changes you might want to see.
+**I am open to any questions or discussions regarding this policy and any changes you might want to see.**

 > [!success] Corporate affiliation
 >